GPSR Label Template

 Understanding GPSR Labeling

-GPSR labeling is designed to enhance traceability, transparency, and consumer safety.
-Key aspects include:
+GPSR labeling is key to traceability, transparency, and consumer protection.
+Main elements include:

 Designing an Effective GPSR Label Template